 After taking high doses of DXM, some user experience cravings just a few hours later.
 Giving in to those cravings continues the cycle.
 Over time, only DXM will be able to deliver pleasure, and that's the basis of a DXM addiction.

 Your personal health and history can also determine how susceptible you are to the disease of addiction.
 Those who struggle with mental health issues and those with family members who struggle with addiction are the most likely to face addiction concerns in the future.
+Overcoming these issues can be accomplished with treatment for substance use.

 Severe Symptoms of an Addiction